 About the estate:

 The affable Cédric Gravier has been managing this family-owned estate since 1996 with great open-mindedness and an innate sense of hospitality.
 With him came a major change: the grapes, which had previously been delivered to the cooperative, would now be vinified on the estate.
 This revival was made possible in large part thanks to his grandfather, who knew every vine by heart.
-Today, the estate spans nearly 60 hectares, and Cédric began the transition to organic farming in 2017.
-Located in the western part of the appellation, on predominantly clay-limestone soil, the estate’s diverse array of plots ensures a rich expression of Mourvèdre, Bandol’s flagship grape variety, with old vines accounting for 90% of the vineyard here.
+Today, the estate spans nearly 60 hectares, and in 2017, Cédric began the transition to organic farming.
+Located in the western part of the appellation, on soil that is predominantly clay-limestone, the estate’s diverse array of plots ensures a rich expression of Mourvèdre, Bandol’s flagship grape variety, with old vines accounting for 90% of the vineyard here.

 Guide Hachette des vins